 Yeah.

-So well, Steve Moore, thanks for being with us.
+So, well, Steve Moore, thanks for being with us.

 It's a great book.

-It's called Trumponomics.
+It's called Trump Anomics.

 You should read that.

-Uh also go to the Heritage Foundation.
+Also, go to the Heritage Foundation.

 You can see Steve Moore's columns.